-We subsequently calculate the effective local potential by the Kohn-Sham density functional theory\cite{kohn1965self} in Figure \ref{fig2}a, along with the valence band maximum (VBM) and conduction band minimum (CBM).
-Contrary to the conventional expectation of potential wells, we found that electrons localize at the maximum point of the potential ($V_M$) within the interstitial region.
-Furthermore, we observed that the Fermi energy level ($E_F=16.0$ eV) is much higher than the maximum point of the potential ($V_M=4.4$ eV), indicating that near-free electrons (NFEs) occupy the single-particle states with energy levels ranging from $V_M$ to $E_F$.
-The band structure shown in Figure~\ref{fig2}b (left) displays two valence electron bands (4 electrons per cell) located within the NFE energy range.
-This suggests that all valence electrons behave as unbound-state NFEs rather than being confined as interstitial bound electrons.
-Additionally, the density of states (DOS) in Figure \ref{fig2}b (right) demonstrates that the \textit{s}, \textit{p}, and \textit{d} components are negligible compared to the total DOS within the valence-electron energy range, which is also a distinct feature commonly associated with unbound-state NFEs\cite{liu2025mechanism}, rather than the multicentered bonds of hybrid orbitals.
+Additionally, the density of states (DOS) in Figure~\ref{fig2}b (right) demonstrates that the \textit{s}, \textit{p}, and \textit{d} components are negligible compared to the total DOS within the valence-electron energy range, which is also a distinct feature commonly associated with unbound-state NFEs\cite{liu2025mechanism}, rather than the multicentered bonding of hybrid orbitals.
+In addition, the concept of hybrid orbital derives from a linear combination of localized atomic orbitals centered on a single atom site\cite{pauling1931nature}.
+As such, it should be applied with caution when describing unbound states.
 To further clearly demonstrate the presence of the electron localization within the interstitial region, we plot the Kohn-Sham effective local potential ($V_{eff}^{KS}$), total ($\rho$), bound-state ($\rho_B$), and near-free ($\rho_F$) electron densities along the [1$\bar{1}$1] direction of Na-hP4 in Figure~\ref{fig2}c.
 We observed that the NFE bands contribute almost all the interstitial electron density near the maximum potential point, while the electron density tails from the bound-state bands can be ignored.
 This result directly confirms that interstitial electrons originate from near-free-valence states.
+We also present the effective ionic potential of Na$^+$-hP4 in Figure~5 of the Method Section by removing the valence electrons.
+The analysis further confirms that IAEs behave as NFEs with high density accumulation around the potential maximum.
 Notably, we further found evidence for the existence of NFEs ($E_F>V_M$) in representative electrides\cite{qiu2022superconductivity,wang2023crystal,lee2013dicalcium,you2022emergent,wang2022pressure,zhang2023superconductivity,guan2025predicted}, as illustrated in Figure \ref{fig2}d, suggesting that the existence of near-free valence electrons is a common phenomenon among electrides.
+More evidence of the NFE-density distribution in the interstitial region can be found in Figure~6 and Figure~7 of the Method section.
 These findings compel a reevaluation of the current understanding of IAEs in electrides.